ggraca/belts/README.md

 # Usage
 ## Concepts
-A fresh project comes with a few basic but powerful examples.
+A fresh project comes with a few basic examples.
 But to understand them we need to dive into what each of the folders in `app/` represents:

 ```
 app/